-Poppi is a 6-year-old girl with cerebral palsy, classified at GMFCS level IV.
+Poppi is 6-year-old with cerebral palsy, classified at GMFCS level IV.
 She has been attending Humberston Park Special School in Lincolnshire for 3 years, when she first started using the R82 Meerkat.

 The Meerkat is an adaptable posterior and anterior standing frame that provides precision ergonomics and the option to include a rocker under the base plate.
 When slid into position the rocker allows the child to maintain a stable standing position whilst achieving forwards and backwards movement.
 This ‘rocking’ exercise allows a child to challenge their postural control.

-Poppi is one of three participants in a retrospective service evaluation using a case series design to evaluate the impact of using a dynamic stander, the R82 Meerkat, on motor skill performance1.
+Poppi is one of three participants in a retrospective service evaluation to evaluate the impact of using a dynamic stander, the R82 Meerkat, on motor skill performance1.

 During the study period, the children used the Meerkat three to four times a week for sessions of 5 to 10 minutes.
 While in the Meerkat, the children were encouraged to move outside their base of support using activities of interest and engagement for each child.
 After the study period, the children experienced attainment of predefined therapy goals and improvements in motor skills.

-Watch the video where physiotherapist Frances George explain Poppi’s development and how it have been fun and enjoyable to use the R82 Meerkat for dynamic standing.
+Watch the video where physiotherapist Frances George explains Poppi’s development and how it has been fun and enjoyable for her to use the R82 Meerkat for dynamic standing.

 Additional resources about the use of the R82 Meerkat: